Skip to content

 Step 1: Purchase requisition

 The journey begins with the procurement process.
 This step initiates collaborative procurement planning.
 This crucial first step involves working with internal stakeholders to identify specific needs, gathering detailed requirements, determining quantities needed, documenting specifications, and establishing budget parameters.
-It sets the foundation for successful supplier collaboration.
+This early alignment reduces downstream errors and delays.

 Step 2: Creation and approval of the purchase order

 After the purchase requisition gets the green light, the focus shifts to creating and approving the purchase order through collaborative input.
 This document becomes the central point of reference, detailing everything from item specifications and quantities to costs and delivery requirements.
-It serves as a collaborative tool to ensure perfect alignment between buyer and seller expectations.
+It makes sure complete visibility and alignment between buyers and suppliers.

 Step 3: Acceptance by the seller